Is your Leopard gecko’s tank extra humid?

 One obvious sign of high humidity levels is a foggy or steamy tank.

-If your tank appears steamy or foggy, it is most likely too humid for your Leopard gecko’s ideal environment.
+If your tank appears steamy or foggy, it is likely too humid for your Leopard gecko’s ideal environment.

 Another sign of high humidity is condensation droplets running down the sides of the tank.